stridecolossus/JOVE/docs/blog/part-5-terrain/tesselation.md

 info.basePipelineHandle = baseHandle;
 ```

-Note that the set of `flags` is also added to the pipeline domain object.

 Vulkan provides a second method to derive a pipeline by _index_ within an array of pipelines created in a single operation.
-We first implement a new static factory method to create an array of pipelines:
+We first implement a new static factory method to create multiple pipelines:

 ```java
 public static List<Pipeline> build(List<Builder> builders, DeviceContext dev) {